-In Your Defense When You Have Been Charged With A Misdemeanor
+In Your Defense When You Face Misdemeanor Charges In Henry County

 Although the word “misdemeanor” may sound like a minor legal problem, in fact, a misdemeanor conviction can have serious consequences both in the short term and the long term.
 Depending on the nature of the criminal offense, a criminal record based on a misdemeanor could lead to jail time as well as major vocational roadblocks over the years.